-Take now your son - For the Patriarch, the title of son meant more to him than what it means to us.
+- Take now your son For the Patriarch the title of son meant more to him than what it means to us.
 To us it means hope, potential a future.
-For Abraham, it meant all of that, But also that the boy was the evidence that Abraham was no fool to leave his past in Ur.
+For Abraham it meant all of that, but also that boy was the evidence that Abraham was no fool to leave his past in Ur.
 This boy was the culmination of all of Abraham's faith journey up to this point.
-He was Abraham's faith that became sight.
-What he believed God for, he could now hold.
-And above all, his birth was miraculous.
-Both Abraham and Sarah were well past the point of producing children, but God enabled it.

-Your only son - Was this Abraham's only son?
-Practically speaking, yes.
+He was Abraham's faith become sight.
+What he believed God for he could now hold.
+And above all his birth was miraculous.
+Both Abraham and Sarah were well past the point of producing children but God enabled it. - Your only son Was this Abraham's only son?
+Practically speaking yes.
 Ishmael had been sent away.
-A divorce took place between the wife and the husband, and between the son and the father.
-There would be no leaning upon Ishmael as a hope of fulfilling the promise of God.
-Abraham had only one son left - Isaac.
-It would happen through

-Isaac or it would not happen at all.

-Whom you love - Don't think for a minute that Abraham's journey of faith had been a series of mathematical equations.
+A divorce took place both wife from husband and son from father.
+There would be not leaning upon Ishmael as a hope of fulfilling the promise of God.
+Abraham had only one son left Isaac.
+It would happen through Isaac or it would not happen at all. - Whom you love Don't think for a minute that Abrahams journey of faith had been a series of mathematical equations.

 No doubt, his knees buckled, his stomach twisted into a knot.
-For a brief moment, despair, doubt, disillusionment, and disappointment flooded his soul.
+For a brief moment despair, doubt, disillusionment, disappointment flooded his soul.
 This is the son that he LOVED!

-Whatever else God may be, he is not robotic.
+Whatever else God may be he is not robotic.

-- While he is consistent, he is not predictable. - While he is faithful, he is not prudish. - While he is loving, He is not beyond trying the limits of a man's soul in order to make more of a man out of him.
+- While He is consistent he is not predictable. - While He is faithful he is not prudish. - While He is loving He is not beyond trying the limits of a man's soul in order to make more of a man out of him.

-This would be near impossible for Abraham, and God knew it.
+This would be near impossible for Abraham and God knew it.

-1. PRINCIPLE ONE - What you hold onto the most, God will often ask you to release.
+PRINCIPLE ONE - What you hold onto the most, God will often ask you to release.